MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: Abstract

 \section{Abstract}

 Recent advances in text-to-audio-video (T2AV) generation have enabled models to synthesize audio-visual videos with multi-participant dialogues.
 However, existing evaluation benchmarks remain largely designed for human-recorded videos or single-speaker settings.
-As a result, potential errors that occur in generated multi-talker dialogue videos, such as identity drift, unnatural turn transitions, and audio-visual misalignment, cannot be effectively captured and analyzed.
-To address this issue, we introduce \textbf{MTAVG-Bench}, a benchmark for evaluating audio-visual multi-speaker dialogue generation.
-MTAVG-Bench is built via a semi-automatic pipeline, where 1.8k videos are generated using multiple popular models with carefully designed prompts, yielding 2.4k manually annotated QA pairs.
-The benchmark evaluates multi-speaker dialogue generation at four levels: audio–visual signal fidelity, temporal attribute consistency, social interaction, and cinematic expression.
+As a result, structural failures in generated multi-talker dialogue videos, such as identity drift, unnatural turn transitions, and audio-visual misalignment, cannot be effectively diagnosed.
+To address this issue, we introduce \textbf{MTAVG-Bench}\footnote{Our benchmark is available at \url{https://mortyzhou77.github.io/MTAVG-Bench-project-page}}, a failure-driven diagnostic benchmark for multi-talker dialogue-centric audio-video generation.
+MTAVG-Bench is built via a semi-automatic pipeline, where 1.8k videos are generated using mainstream T2AV models with carefully designed prompts, yielding 2.4k manually annotated QA pairs for fine-grained failure diagnosis.
+The benchmark evaluates multi-speaker dialogue generation at four levels: audio-visual signal fidelity, temporal attribute consistency, social interaction, and cinematic expression.
+Built on a hierarchical failure taxonomy and a targeted QA protocol, MTAVG-Bench is primarily designed to evaluate whether proprietary and open-source omni-models can reliably identify failure modes in multi-speaker T2AV outputs.
 We benchmark 12 proprietary and open-source omni-models on MTAVG-Bench, with Gemini 3 Pro achieving the strongest overall performance, while leading open-source models remain competitive in signal fidelity and consistency.
 Overall, MTAVG-Bench enables fine-grained failure analysis for rigorous model comparison and targeted video generation refinement.